Table of Contents[Hide][Show]

 This air filter is also extremely durable (vs. something that will quit working and end up in a landfill in a year).
-Made of solid steel, the Austin air purifier won’t off-gas like plastic purifiers and it even comes with a 5 year guarantee!
+Made of solid steel, the Austin air purifier won’t off-gas like plastic purifiers.

 This isn’t one of my top choices due to its higher price tag, but the Molekule air filter wins big points for being small, stylish, and incredibly powerful.
 It uses PECO air purifying technology in addition to a top of the line HEPA filter so it can remove and destroy mold, VOCs, and other particles usually too small to be captured by other air filters.